Eduardq/Eduardq/README.md

 <h3 align="left">About</h3>

-- 🔭 Fullstack developer with a focus on frontend development **Fullstack developer with a focus on frontend development**
+- 🔭 Fullstack developer with a focus on frontend development

-- 🌱 Passion for new technologies **Passion for new technologies**
+- 🌱 Passion for new technologies

-- 👨‍💻 Building awesome projects **Building awesome projects**
+- 👨‍💻 Building awesome projects